comar1/nuxt2-cafelle/README.md

 # nuxt2-cafelle

-## About
+## `about`

 This is v2 of `cafelle` made now with nuxt2.
-This website supports cafelle, an up-and-coming small business that sells coffee in Lapu-Lapu City
+This project supports cafelle, an up-and-coming small business that sells coffee for only 80php in Lapu-Lapu City, Cebu.

-## Build Setup
+## `build`

 ```bash
 # install dependencies